fcgreen6/chem-game/README.md

 ## **Difficulties and Solutions:**

-- The most difficult part of this assignment was using Rust for the first time.
+- The most difficult part of this project was using Rust for the first time.
 I had to rethink many problems during this assignment because Rust did not work how I expected.
 Despite these frustrations, my solution was to remain calm and apply what I learn about the language carefully.

-- A second challenging aspect of this assignment was the scope of the game.
+- A second challenging aspect of this project was the scope of the game.
 I underestimated the scope of my game, and it took longer to complete than expected.
 There were times when I wanted to remove some of the functionality just to finish it faster, but I ultimately fully implemented my idea.
 My solution to the large scope of this assignment was to approach problems carefully and take my time.

 ## **The Good, the Bad, and the Ugly:**